Chase & Amex Changes: Navigating A New Points Landscape

 • The annual fee is increasing from $550 to $795 — it’s now the most expensive personal card on the market.

 • Most significantly, they’re slashing the baseline redemption value of points by 33%.
-This is a massive devaluation, but they have masked it by turning the focus to the other new (less valuable) features.
+This is a major devaluation, but they have masked it by shifting the focus to the other new (less valuable) features.
+Note: existing cardholders will not be impacted by this change until October 2027, so there is still a lot of time to plan ahead.

 So yes, you may earn a few more points in certain categories, but those points will oftentimes be worth less and harder to use.
 And the negative impact is not limited to the Sapphire Reserve – these changes will trickle down to impact all Chase cards that earn Ultimate Rewards points.
 This isn’t an enhancement, it’s a devaluation with a PR spin.